UI Antialiasing

 Pros

-• Performance is equivalent to 2x MSAA or less
+- Performance is roughly equivalent to 2x MSAA or less.

-• Can be tweaked per element tree getting much more quality
+- Can be tweaked per element tree to achieve higher quality.

 Cons

-• Geometries are slightly altered.
-UI needs to be designed with PPAA in mind
+- Geometries are slightly altered; UI should be designed with PPAA in mind.

-• Poor quality when using 3D UI.
-We recommend using MSAA in this case.
+- Poor quality when using 3D UI.
+In such cases, we recommend using MSAA.